rolandyangg/BruinShare/README.md

 Go to [http://localhost:3000](http://localhost:3000) to view it in the app in your browser.

-To start up the server, run:
+To start up the server, run the following commands in the project directory BruinShare:

 ```
 cd backend
 npm start
 ```

-## Firebase
+### Setting Up Firebase

 To connect to the Firebase backend, create an env.js file in the root of the backend directory and fill it with the appropriate environment variables.
-These can be found in the Firebase console for the friends-of-the-children Firebase app.
+These can be found in the Firebase console for the BruinShare Firebase app.

 ```
 REACT_APP_FIREBASE_API_KEY=xxxxx